ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 # Creating new Virtual Rainforest models

+TODO - UPDATE THIS TO DOCUMENT CHANGES TO TIMING SETUP.

 The Virtual Rainforest initially contains a set of models defining four core components of the rainforest: the `abiotic`, `animals`, `plants` and `soil` models.
 However, the simulation is designed to be modular: